rcky844/knowledge-handbook/Biology/Anatomy/Nutrition in humans/Proteins (nutrition).md

 **Proteins** are mainly used for <span style="color: lightgreen">growth and repair of body tissues</span> in humans.
 They are <span style="color: lightgreen">broken down into amino acids</span> in the digestive tract for absorption.
-When they are in excess, they are broken down in a process called [[deamination]].
+When they are in excess, they are broken down in a process called [[Deamination]].

 #### Types of amino acids
 In total, there are 20 types of amino acids.